Davej66/dfg/README.md

 ## Acknowledgements

 Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and support.
-His suggestions during the mid-review led to improvements to website and accelerated my development and comprehension, further more at the final review.
+His suggestions during the mid-review led to improvements to website and accelerated my development and comprehension, furthermore at the final review.

 Support from the slack community when seeking assistance for that gentle nudge in the right direction.